 Temporary Fix for Overheating Car

-• Turn the cabin heater to full hot.
+- Turn the cabin heater to full hot

-Letting the engine cool before moving again helps prevent head gasket damage.
+Letting the engine cool helps prevent damage.

 How to Fix an Overheating Car